-Contacts are for the purpose of exchanging information to advise, influence and motivate policy positions and bureau initiatives for national security reasons and the advancement of U.S. business and industry; and to plan and coordinate interagency review of U.S. Government license applications to export U.S. origin goods that are often in dispute; as well as ensuring that the Bureau plays a role in the interagency policy coordination of export license applications and policy papers.
+Contacts are for the purpose of exchanging information to advise, influence and motivate policy positions and bureau initiatives for foreign policy and national security reasons and the advancement of U.S. business and industry; and to plan and coordinate interagency review of U.S. Government license applications to export U.S. origin goods that are often in dispute; as well as ensuring that the Bureau plays a role in the interagency policy coordination of export license applications and policy papers.
 Tact, diplomacy, persuasion, and negotiating skills are necessary.

-Factor 8 - PHYSICAL DEMANDS
+Factor 8 - Physical Demands FL